wmde/new-lexeme-special-page/README.md

 ### The first time you run a deploy

-To be able to run the netlify commands locally you will need to run `npx netlify login` once after `npm install` to authenticate and obtain a token.
+To be able to run the netlify commands locally you will need to run `npx -p netlify-cli netlify login` once after `npm install` to authenticate and obtain a token.

 ### Every time when doing a deploy